Fun Soccer Drills for 4 Year Olds

 Shooting Drill #1

-One simple drill is to set up a small goal and have the child kick a ball into it from a short distance away.
-Encourage them to aim for the center of the goal and to use the inside of their foot to kick the ball.
+Have them to aim for the center of the goal and to use the inside of their foot to kick the ball.
 This will help them learn proper technique and accuracy.

 Shooting Drill #2

-Another drill is to have the child dribble the ball towards the goal and then take a shot.
+Another drill is to have the child dribble the ball toward the goal and then take a shot.
 This will help them practice their ball control and shooting in a more game-like situation.
-You can also add in a defender to make it more challenging and teach them how to get around an opponent.

 More Fun Soccer Games and Activities for Kids